Muhammad-Ali-Khokhar/EchoSign/README.md

 # EchoSign

 **EchoSign** is a Flutter-based mobile camera application designed to detect sign language gestures and translate them into text and voice.
-The app utilizes machine learning, with a model trained on American Sign Language (ASL) gestures, to help bridge communication gaps for the hearing-impaired community.
+The app utilizes deep learning, with a model trained on American Sign Language (ASL) gestures, to help bridge communication gaps for the hearing-impaired community.

 ## Table of Contents